 The Rise Of The Coffeehouse

 It wasn’t long before people began to discover the appeal of gathering outside their homes in communal spaces dedicated to the consumption of coffee.
 Coffee is not only delicious, but stimulating to the brain.
 Naturally, the coffeehouse became a hub of intellectual exchange and, in some cases, a symbol of revolution and dissent.
+The blossoming of the coffeehouse is essential to the history of coffee.

 As historian Mark Pendergrast, author of Uncommon Grounds: The History of Coffee and How It Transformed Our World explained to NPR, the advent of the coffeehouse also quite literally stimulated the rise of business (the London Stock Exchange was the product of a coffeehouse discussion), as well as literature, newspapers, and the music of the likes of Bach and Beethoven.
 Certain revolutions, like the French Revolution and the American Revolution, were planned in coffeehouses.